So, what is Gua Sha and where did it come from?

 By now, I’m sure you’ve heard the term but you still might be wondering, “What is Gua Sha?”
 Let’s dive in!

-Gua Sha is a traditional body massage method developed in Southeast Asia and China that utilizes a stone to heal the body by encouraging the movement of the body’s lymph and circulation of blood.
+Gua Sha is a traditional body massage method developed in China that utilizes a stone to heal the body by encouraging the movement of the body’s lymph and circulation of blood.
 The practice involves vigorous rubbing of the skin with the intention of increasing blood flow and the body’s life force, or “qi,” in Traditional Chinese Medicine.

 “Sha really refers to the raised reddish skin rash as a result of scraping (Gua) more so than color red, sha can be red, brown or bruised,” Nikki explains.
 “The translation is more of a reference to creating sha in the skin.. so that the connective tissue can be aggressively massaged and the color is a result of the scraping.”